-Additionally, where the trench is backfilled within the CSX ROW, additional requirements based on the offset from centerline of adjacent (existing or future) track are as follows:
+Where the trench is within the CSXT ROW, criteria for depth of cover (based on the offset from centerline of adjacent track, existing or future) is as follows:

-- a.
-Within 25 feet of CSX track; Minimum Cover = 5 feet with non-excavatable flow fill - b.
-At 25 feet to 50 feet from CSX track; Minimum Cover = 4 feet with non-excavatable flow fill - c.
-At greater than 50 feet from CSX track, Minimum Cover = 4 feet with excavatable or nonexcavatable flow fill.
+- Within 25 feet of Centerline of CSXT track; Minimum Cover = 5 feet with non-excavatable flowable fill. - 2.
+Between 25 feet to 50 feet of Centerline of CSXT track; Min Cover = 4 feet with non-excavatable flowable fill. - 3.
+At greater than 50 feet from CSXT track, Min Cover = 4 feet with excavatable or non-excavatable flow fill.